 - Winter (-10°C and below)

 You may also find sleeping bags rated by season.
-Ratings start from season one for summer months, all the way up to five for extreme cold temperatures:
+Ratings start from season one for summer months, all the way up to five for extremely cold temperatures:

 Season 1 - Summer

 Ideal for warm summer nights, typically 5°C or above.
-Also good for festivals, and for indoor use such as sleepovers for kids.
+Good for festivals and indoor use such as sleepovers for kids.